 Is It Legal To Bet On NCAAF Games In The US?

-There are three US federal laws that are relevant to sportsbook gambling and govern this type of betting entertainment across the land.
-The Professional and Amateur Sports Protection Act (PASPA) makes brick and mortar sports betting illegal across the US with the exception of four specific regions: Montana, Oregon, Delaware and Nevada.
-This means that it is illegal to own or operate a bookmaker business anywhere else in the United States.
-The Federal Wire Act tackles sports betting from an online perspective, effectively outlawing US based online sportsbooks from operating within the nation's borders.
-These two laws address the operation of unregulated sportsbooks that are based in the US and do not in any way prohibit American residents from placing bets at legally sanctioned, offshore sportsbooks.
-So far so good.
-Lastly there is the UIGEA Bill that seeks to provide an effective layer of regulatory oversight concerning the processing of gambling related transactions online.
-This law speaks to US based banks and credit card companies, and in no way addresses individual bettors.
-Therefore, none of the US federal laws that govern sports betting make it a crime to place bets online at legally licensed and regulated online sportsbooks operating offshore.
+Several US federal laws are relevant to sportsbook gambling and govern this type of betting entertainment across the land.
+The Professional and Amateur Sports Protection Act (PASPA) was a federal sports betting ban across the US until ruled unconstitutional in 2018.
+The Federal Wire Act tackles sports betting from an online perspective, effectively outlawing US-based online sportsbooks from operating within the nation's borders or across state lines.
+Lastly, there is the UIGEA Bill that seeks to provide an effective layer of regulatory oversight concerning the processing of gambling-related transactions online.
+None of the US federal laws that govern sports betting make it a crime to place bets online at trusted online sportsbooks operating offshore.

 How Are NCAAF Conferences Structured?